nordai/GeoNueBOT/README.md

 - Send Location to it
 - Reply to bot with a text description or image, video, audio, document
 - All data are sent in the database
-- Data can mapped now
+- Data are mapped now

 Rename settings_t_template.php in settings_t.php and put inside